Super Bowl XLII: Broadcasting

-Broadcasting
+Television

 United States

 Fox broadcast Super Bowl XLII as part of an annual cycle between the three main broadcast television partners of the NFL.
 Joe Buck and Troy Aikman called the game, while Pam Oliver and Chris Myers were the sideline reporters.
 Fox aired nine hours of pre-game programming, which began with a special episode of Fox News Sunday, as well as a two-hour special (Fox Super Sunday) hosted by Fox News Channel anchor Shepard Smith, which previewed the Super Tuesday primaries for the 2008 presidential election.
 The Fox NFL Sunday panel hosted the main pre-game show, led by Curt Menefee, joined by Terry Bradshaw, Howie Long, and Jimmy Johnson.
 Jillian Reynolds served as Weather and entertainment reporter, Frank Caliendo appeared in various comedic skits (including one where he portrayed John Madden and correctly predicted that the Giants would win) and American Idol host Ryan Seacrest provided coverage of celebrity arrivals to the game site.
 A Spanish language broadcast was aired on the second audio program with John Laguna as play-by-play announcer and Pepe Mantilla as color analyst.

+Ratings

 The telecast was the most watched Super Bowl in history with an average of 97.5 million viewers in the United States.
 These numbers were later surpassed by several subsequent games, including 2015's Super Bowl XLIX (which was also hosted by Glendale), which now holds the record with an average of 114 million viewers.
 The Super Bowl XLII broadcast achieved the highest Nielsen ratings (43.3) for the game since Super Bowl XXXIV.
 At the time, it was also the second most watched TV program of all time in the United States.